 - Aoba also says this to his Blue Square members regarding Mairu and Kururi.
 Turns out it's rather tough to explain away that they both kissed him.

-- Aria and Kinji of Hidan no Aria say that about each other several times.
+- Aria and Kinji of Aria the Scarlet Ammo say that about each other several times.

 - Fujimura from Fujimura-kun Mates insists that he and Eri are just friends.
 But he never completely rejects her constant advances.